telefonicaid/iot-activation/tutorials/Arduino_AWS.md

     }
 }
 ```
-This file will simulate the publishing of a device to make voltage measurements.
+This example simulates the publication of voltage measurements made by the device.

 ![pic](pictures/AWS/AWS_Console_Manage_Things_Details_Shadow_Device.png)

-5. Choose the topic to update your shadow.
+5. Select the topic to update your shadow.
 Be sure to select the service quality level as QoS 0, amazon doesn't allow different police.
 ```
 $aws/things/MyDevice/shadow/update